 Achieving homeownership is a dream of many Americans.
 Yet, that dream can be stolen away when the mortgage payments become difficult to make due to job loss, medical bills, or other unmanageable expenses.
 If you are facing foreclosure or believe you are on the path to losing your home, filing Chapter 13 bankruptcy can help prevent foreclosure and provide debt relief.

-At the Juras Law Firm, PLC, in Scottsdale, Arizona, bankruptcy attorney Irena Juras works with debtors, trustees, creditors and other parties in proceedings under the United States Bankruptcy Code to stop home foreclosure.
-To discuss your questions, concerns and options for keeping your home, contact our bankruptcy firm online to schedule a consultation or call (480) 425-2009.
+At the Juras Law Firm, PLC, in Phoenix, Arizona, bankruptcy attorney Irena Juras works with debtors, trustees, creditors, and other parties in proceedings under the United States Bankruptcy Code to stop home foreclosure.
+To discuss your questions, concerns, and options for keeping your home, contact our bankruptcy firm online to schedule a consultation or call (480) 425-2009.

 It may be possible to save your home through Chapter 13 bankruptcy.
 While there are several options available for you to keep your home, such as mortgage refinancing, filing Chapter 13 bankruptcy is often the only option to save a home from foreclosure.
 This is true because Chapter 13 provides specific tools to help keep you in your home.

 First, Chapter 13 bankruptcy allows you to pay arrearages or back mortgage payments.
 Chapter 13 bankruptcy prepares a repayment plan, in which debtors agree to pay a portion of their income to creditors.
 The repayment plan allows debtors to pay back missed mortgage payments over the course of three to five years.
 Thus, debtors are allowed to keep their home and avoid foreclosure so long as they can make payments under the new repayment plan.